vectordotdev/vector/website/docs/about/data-model/metric.md

 ### counter

-A single value that can _only_ be incremented, it cannot be incremented.
+A single value that can _only_ be incremented or reset to zero value, it cannot be incremented.

 <Fields filters={false}>